At-Risk Animals

 View more..

-Pepe is on the at-risk list due to behavior.
-His previous owner describes him as a very active and playful cat who likes to spend most of his time in the bedroom.
-He is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
+Taylor is on the At Risk list due to behavior.
+He is a likely under-socialized adult cat and is not thriving in the care center and continues to display distance-increasing behavior when approached for interactions.
 He has not warmed up despite staff using treats to build a positive association.
 Due to his stress levels, it is in his best interest to move out of the kennel environment and into a stable home as quickly as possible.
-He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful cat adjust to strangers.
-Medically Pepe has mild dental disease and a minor wound on his paw.
+He would do best in a home with adopters who are willing to give him plenty of time and space to adjust, and who have experience with helping a fearful under-socialized/spirit cat adjust to strangers.

 View more..